mrquincle/yoga-900-auto-rotate/README.md

 ### Upstream

 There might be mismatches between iio-sensor-proxy and the kernel.
-I have installed `iio-sensor-proxy` from source:
+I have also experimented with running `iio-sensor-proxy` from source:

 	git clone https://github.com/hadess/iio-sensor-proxy